MatanKaufman1/sre-sec-project/README.md

 - **Docker**: To run containers for Prometheus, Grafana, Jenkins, and Alertmanager.
 - **Docker Compose**: For easier management of multi-container Docker applications.
-- **Grafana**: For visualization of Prometheus metrics.
-- **Prometheus**: For collecting and storing metrics from Jenkins, the VM host, and other services.
 - **Jenkins**: For running CI/CD pipelines and exposing Prometheus metrics.
-- **Alertmanager**: For alerting based on Prometheus rules (with Slack integration).
 - **Slack Webhook URL**: For Slack notifications when an alert is triggered.

 ## Architecture Overview